< !--Google Tag Manager-- > Information Management (IM) | Utah Valley University Academic Catalog

 IM 2010.
 Business Computer Proficiency.
 (3 Credits)

-Encompasses two software applications, Microsoft Excel and Microsoft Access, from a business perspective.
-Covers intermediate level problem solving and production skills.
-Uses business applications in case study settings to solve problems and accomplish tasks.
-In company with IM 1010, meets/exceeds the Board of Regent's Business Core Advisory Committee's requirement and the Business Computer Proficiency required by the Woodbury School of Business.
-May be delivered online.
+Encompasses using a spreadsheet application, to organize, format, and calculate data in business environments.
+Covers a relational database management system (RDBMS), for retrieving, and manipulating data in databases.
+Uses case studies to solve problems and accomplish tasks.
+Meets/exceeds the Utah Board of Regent's Business Core Advisory Committee's requirement and the Business Computer Proficiency required by the Woodbury School of Business.

 Lab access fee of $45 for computers applies.